Chapter 20 : Rose. --- Falling Into Bad Habits.

 He shrugged.
 “Probably, but I really wish I didn't.
 Sorry about your drawing the short straw because of it and having to wade through the reports.
 I know it's been boring.”
 She made a face, and he laughed.
 “Cheer up.
 We'll be doing more interesting things soon enough.”

 “Good.”
 She studied his face.
-She hadn't noticed it in the office, probably because she'd been so irritated, but he had dark circles under his eyes, and despite his smile, his body language as a whole communicated real exhaustion.
+She hadn't noticed it in the office, probably because she'd been so irritated, but he had dark circles under his eyes, and despite his smile, his body language was sluggish and tired.
 “Sorry I snapped at you.”

 “It happens.”
 Johanna returned and deposited a glass in front of Scorpius.
 Van nudged her.
 “Come on, Jo.
 Let's leave the kids to their own devices and find a table.”

-Friday night drinks rapidly became a tradition.
+Friday night drinks had started to become a tradition, though the following week, they did migrate from the Leaky Cauldron to the Golden Snitch, a smaller pub set in a more out-of-the-way alley.
 In a few years, she and James would no longer be able to nurse several drinks over the course of four or five hours as they gossiped, returning home in the early morning hours.
 Older, more experienced D.C.B. members and Aurors were called upon to work on weekends fairly regularly, especially if there was a pressing case at hand: as her uncle said, neither dark creatures nor dark wizards tended to take the weekends off, so neither could they.
 The best they'd probably be able to do then was a drink or two after work and then head straight to bed.

 Happily, however, that was something that new recruits usually didn't have to do.
 First and second year D.C.B. members were rarely called upon to work weekends, and Bridget could count the number of times she'd had to work on a Saturday or Sunday in the year and a half she'd spent in the Auror training programme on one hand.